-The Nationals add another young outfield prospect with considerable potential, but a troubled past as the team acquires Elijah Dukes from the Rays in exchange for pitching prospect Glenn Gibson.
-Four days ago the team traded for Lastings Milledge, who had a tenuous tenure with the Mets.
+The Nationals add another young outfield prospect with considerable potential, but a troubled past when the team acquires Elijah Dukes from the Rays in exchange for pitching prospect Glenn Gibson.
+Four days ago the team traded for Lastings Milledge, who had a tumultuous tenure with the Mets.

 Dick Williams, who managed in Boston, Oakland, California, Montreal, San Diego, and Seattle, is elected into the Hall of Fame by the Veterans Committee.
 Along with Bill McKechnie, another Hall of Famer, the fiery skipper is the only other manager to appear in the World Series with three different teams (1967 Red Sox, 1972-73 A’s, and 1984 Padres).

 Billy Southworth, who managed the Cardinals (1929, 1940-45) and the Braves (1946-51) is elected to the Hall of Fame by the Veterans Committee.
 ‘Billy the Kid’ compiled a managerial record of 1,044-704 (.597), including four World Series appearances and two World Championships during his 13 years in the dugout.

 Baseball pioneer Walter O'Malley is elected to the Hall of Fame by the veterans committee in the class of executives and managers.
-The Dodger owner was vilified in Brooklyn when he moved the beloved 'Bums' to LA after failing to reach a deal with city officials to keep the franchise in the borough.
+The Dodger owner was vilified in Brooklyn when he moved the beloved 'Bums' to LA after failing to reach a deal with city officials to keep the franchise in the Borough of Churches.

 Barney Dreyfuss, owner of the Pittsburgh Pirates from 1900 until his death in 1932, is elected by the Veterans Committee to the Hall of Fame.
 A German immigrant, who built Forbes Field, helped to establish the structure for the first modern World Series in 1903 and played a pivotal role in defusing the animosity which existed between the American and National Leagues.

-Reflecting the worldwide economic crisis, Rogers Communications, owner of the Blue Jays, announces plans of planned layoffs, which includes employees from the team’s sales staff.
+Reflecting the worldwide economic crisis, Rogers Communications, owner of the Blue Jays, announces plans of corporate layoffs, which includes employees from the team’s sales staff.
 A decline in advertising revenue is cited as the reason for the staffing cuts.

 After being declined salary arbitration by the Cubs earlier in the week, Bobby Howry agrees to a $2.75M, one-year deal with the Giants.
 The right-handed reliever will be used as the club’s primary setup man.